 Cheryl specializes in the teaching of pedagogy and has trained many teachers over the years.
 Her patient, persistent and constant belief in each student has resulted in many pursuing careers in music.
 Although her studio consists of many advanced students, Cheryl enjoys nurturing young musical talent.
-Cheryl maintains a busy teaching schedule at her home based music studio, Joyful Sounds Music Studio, in beautiful Horseshoe Valley.
+Cheryl maintains a busy teaching schedule at her home-based music studio, Joyful Sounds Music Studio, in Springwater, Ontario.
 Her students have won numerous awards at the local, provincial, and national levels.
 Some of these awards include:

 · The prestigious Adelmo Melecci Exam Prize for the highest exam grade for the ARCT Piano Teacher's practical exam